Markov duality and Bethe ansatz formula for half-line open ASEP: An exact formula for the integrated currents in half-line open ASEP

 Before stating our formula for $v_n(t;\vec x)$ we need to introduce some notations to define the residues that arise in the formula.
 The residues will be indexed by integer partitions and diagrams that we define below.
 We recall that an integer partition is a non-increasing finite sequence of positive integers.
 We say that the partition $\lambda=(\lambda_1, \lambda_2, \dots, \lambda_{\ell(\lambda)})$ is a partition of $n$, denoted $\lambda \vdash n$, if $\sum_{i=1}^{\ell(\lambda)}\lambda_i =n$.
 The number $\ell(\lambda)$ is called the length of the partition $\lambda$.
 For a given partition $\lambda\vdash n$, we consider diagrams formed by $\ell(\lambda)$ lines of numbers separated by arrows, of the following form:

-The diagrams are such that \begin{itemize} \item all numbers $i_1,i_2,\dots, j_1,j_2,\dots$ are pairwise disjoint and their union is $\lbrace 1, \dots,n\rbrace$; \item all directed arrows go from a larger integer to a smaller one. \item on each line, arrows change from pointing right to pointing left at most once, i.e., the sequence of numbers is decreasing, until a certain minimum, and then it is increasing.
+The diagrams are such that \begin{itemize} \item all integers $i_1,i_2,\dots, j_1,j_2,\dots$ are distinct elements of $\lbrace 1, \dots,n\rbrace$, so that every integer in $\lbrace 1, \dots,n\rbrace$ appears exactly once in the diagram; \item all directed arrows go from a larger integer to a smaller one; \item on each line, arrows change from pointing right to pointing left at most once, i.e., the sequence of numbers is decreasing, until a certain minimum, and then it is increasing.
 We denote by $\mu_i$ the index of the minimal number on the $i$th line, around which arrows change orientation.
-Note that when $\mu_i=1$, all arrows are pointing left, and when $\mu_i=\lambda_i$, all arrows are pointing right. \item all arrows bear a plus sign, except for the first arrow pointing left in each row (when there is one such arrow) which bears a minus sign. \end{itemize} \begin{example} For the partition $\lambda=(4,3,1,1)$, there exists many possible diagrams, such as the following three diagrams:
+Note that when $\mu_i=1$, all arrows are pointing left, and when $\mu_i=\lambda_i$, all arrows are pointing right; \item all arrows bear a plus sign, except for the first arrow pointing left in each row (when there is one such arrow) which bears a minus sign. \end{itemize} \begin{example} For the partition $\lambda=(4,3,1,1)$, there exists many possible diagrams, such as the following three diagrams:

 Note that the left and middle diagrams, which differ only by a permutation of the last two lines, are considered as different diagrams. \end{example}

 We denote by $S(\lambda)$ the set of all such diagrams and we will generally denote by the letter $I$ one such diagram.
 Now, we will define a procedure to associate to any diagram $I\in S(\lambda)$ a certain residue subspace as follows.
 Recall that for a meromorphic function $f$ with a simple rational pole at $a$, its residue at $a$, denoted $\Res{z\to a}\lbrace f(z) \rbrace$, is simply given by